-You’ve selected hot air welding as your joining method, now it’s time to pick which machine is best for the job.
-Broadly, there are two types of hot air welding tools: manual tools and extrusion welders.
+Broadly, there are two types of hot air plastic welding tools: manual tools and extrusion welders.
 Manual tools are ideal for very small fabrication work, detailed projects, and repair work.
 Extrusion welders are suited for larger fabrication projects such as tanks, chutes, liners, and piping.

-The HOT JET S is lighter and smaller than the TRIAC S, measuring only 24 cm in length.
+The HOT JET S is lighter and smaller than the TRIAC, measuring only 24cm in length.
 Its small size makes it ideal for small and detailed work, welding in hard to reach areas, welding for long periods of time, and for small hands.
 In addition to variable temperature, the HOT JET S includes independent air flow control.

 Not discussed: welding hand tools fed by an external air supply.
 If you’re interested in welding with an external air source contact your technical sales representative to discuss your options.

 For larger fabrication work and thicker plastics an extrusion welder is the key to producing strong welds.
-Leister produces two families of extrusion welders: WELDPLAST and FUSION.
+Leister produces two series of extrusion welders: WELDPLAST and FUSION.
 The WELDPLAST family of tools are digitally controlled; temperature is maintained at a set point with a closed loop, pre-heating air and extrudate temperatures can be independently adjusted through the digital display, and welding parameters can be saved in memory as recipes which can be re-loaded when needed.
 The FUSION family of tools are controlled via potentiometer and do not include a display; extrudate is heated by the pre-heating air, and temperatures cannot be independently adjusted.
+Read more about the differences between these two series of extrusion welders.

 The best model of extrusion welder depends on several variables.
-A small extruder such as the WELDPLAST S1, WELDPLAST S2, or FUSION 2 is ideal for welding in small spaces or on small jobs.
+A small extruder such as the WELDPLAST S1 or FUSION 2 is ideal for welding in small spaces or on small jobs.
 The WELDPLAST S2 PVC and WELDPLAST S1 are specifically designed to deal with the challenge of welding PVC.
-Thicker plastics require a larger tool such as the FUSION 3 or FUSION 3C (both capable of welding up 25 mm thick plastic), or the WELDPLAST S4 (capable of welding up to 35 mm thick plastic).
+Thicker plastics require a larger tool such as the FUSION 3C (capable of welding up 25mm thick plastic), or the WELDPLAST S4 (capable of welding up to 35mm thick plastic).

 We suggest you speak with your technical sales representative for help deciding on the right extrusion welder.